Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 _we_ were once those little kids dreaming of ways to make the world a better place for the next generation before deciding to "stick it to the man" while becoming _ourselves._

-The solution is simple: _be kinder to **everything**, not just your fellow human - you don't know what God might be experiencing today!_
+tl;dr - be kinder to everything, not just your fellow human - you don't know what God might be experiencing today!

 Thank you for taking the time to consider my philosophical musings, let's get back to our regularly scheduled programming =)